At the Project:

 and calling excitedly.
 Everything appears unsettled because in fact they aren't yet

 settled.
-The crucial process of nest site claiming is underway.
+The crucial competition to claim boxes for nest sites is underway.

 Birds show tremendous diversity in nest placement and construction.
 Your